elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-roles-do-invigilators-play-in-supervising-an-exam.md

 url: /learn/education-studies/questions/what-roles-do-invigilators-play-in-supervising-an-exam
 score: -1.0
 related_article1:
-    id: 168231
+    id: 168221
-    title: What strategies can be used to minimize distractions in the exam environment?
+    title: >-
+        What is the correct procedure for submitting response sheets after the exam?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-strategies-can-be-used-to-minimize-distractions-in-the-exam-environment
+    url: /learn/education-studies/questions/what-is-the-correct-procedure-for-submitting-response-sheets-after-the-exam
 related_article2:
-    id: 168220
+    id: 168228
+    title: >-
-    title: How should time be managed effectively during an exam?
+        How should queries be addressed during the exam?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-should-time-be-managed-effectively-during-an-exam
+    url: /learn/education-studies/questions/how-should-queries-be-addressed-during-the-exam
 related_article3:
-    id: 168227
+    id: 168233
-    title: What should be included in pre-exam announcements to students?
+    title: >-
+        What criteria are used in the grading rubric for assessments?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-should-be-included-in-preexam-announcements-to-students
+    url: /learn/education-studies/questions/what-criteria-are-used-in-the-grading-rubric-for-assessments
 related_article4:
-    id: 168228
+    id: 168220
+    title: >-
-    title: How should queries be addressed during the exam?
+        How should time be managed effectively during an exam?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-should-queries-be-addressed-during-the-exam
+    url: /learn/education-studies/questions/how-should-time-be-managed-effectively-during-an-exam
 related_article5:
-    id: 168218
+    id: 168221
-    title: How should electronics and personal items be managed before the exam begins?
+    title: >-
+        What is the correct procedure for submitting response sheets after the exam?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-should-electronics-and-personal-items-be-managed-before-the-exam-begins
+    url: /learn/education-studies/questions/what-is-the-correct-procedure-for-submitting-response-sheets-after-the-exam
 ---

 &nbsp;